MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: Experiments

 \subsection{Implementation Details}

-We conduct experiments using the state-of-the-art open-source LLM Qwen2.5-3B~\cite{yang2024qwen2-5}, trained on a 4×8 Nvidia A100 40GB cluster.
+We conduct experiments using the state-of-the-art open-source LLM Qwen2.5-3B~\cite{yang2024qwen2-5}, trained on a 4×8 NVIDIA A100 40GB cluster.
 The interconnect includes both InfiniBand and NVLink for high-throughput communication.
 For attention computation, we employ Context Parallelism = 32.
-For the remaining components, we use NNScaler~\cite{lin2024nnscaler} to automatically search for the optimal parallelism configuration.
-To reduce memory consumption, we adopt Zero-2 with offloading~\cite{rajbhandari2020zero}, along with gradient accumulation~\cite{huang2019gpipe} and gradient checkpointing~\cite{chen2016training}.
+For the remaining components, we use nnScaler~\cite{lin2024nnscaler} to automatically search for the optimal parallelism configuration and keep the same parallel settings across different training runs.
+To reduce memory consumption, we adopt ZeRO-2 with offloading~\cite{rajbhandari2020zero}, along with gradient accumulation~\cite{huang2019gpipe} and gradient checkpointing~\cite{chen2016training}.
 All training and inference are performed using the bfloat16 format.
 We implement a lightweight custom CUDA kernel that builds upon FlashAttention~\cite{dao2022flashattention}, BlockSparse Attention~\cite{guo2024blocksparse}, and the PIT dynamic sparse compiler~\cite{zheng2023pit} to support our method efficiently.
 For inference evaluation, we use vLLM~\cite{kwon2023efficient} with greedy decoding to ensure stable and deterministic results across all experiments.
 Additional experimental details are provided in Appendix~\ref{app:additional_experimental_details}.